-Likewise, a researcher whose opinion is that girls are less capable of understanding math than boys may concentrate more on how well the boys are doing and less on the successful girls.
-He may justify the qualities of a girl's mathematic skills by stating she had to study harder and take more time to arrive at her math solutions than the boys did.
+Likewise, a researcher who holds an erroneous stereotype that girls are less capable of understanding math than boys may focus more on how well the boys are doing and less on the successful girls.
+They may justify the qualities of a girl's mathematic skills by stating she had to study harder and take more time to arrive at her math solutions than the boys did.

 Asch continued with his conformity studies to determine what factors affected the way people interacted and performed and at what point they conformed.
-His discoveries were consistent.
+His discoveries were consistent:

 - Conformity increases in groups of up to four or five people.
 However, the person who did not conform to the small group of six is unlikely to conform to a group of larger numbers.

 - Conformity increases when the task becomes too difficult to handle individually.

-From Actor-Observer Bias to Objectivity
+From Bias To Objectivity